March 12, 2025

 January 30, 2025

-An End of Therapy Report is a written document prepared by your therapist at the conclusion of your therapeutic support.
-Each report is tailored to the individual and provides an insightful summary of the support provided, helping clients transition smoothly as therapy ends.
+An End of Therapy Report is a document your therapist can provide when your sessions come to a close.
+The report is tailored to you and will provide an insightful summary of the support provided, helping you transition smoothly as therapy ends.

-End of Therapy Reports serve multiple purposes, all centred around offering closure and creating a clear record of your therapeutic experience.
-Here’s why they are written:
+These reports serve multiple purposes, all centred around offering closure and creating a clear record of your therapeutic experience.
+Here is why we write these reports:

 The therapeutic approach and strategies used during sessions.